Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications: The Proposed SIM-enhanced Wideband Multiuser MIMO OFDM-IM System Model

 \subsection{Wideband Channel and Received Signal Model}

-~~~We consider a wideband multipath channel model, incorporating multiple scatterers that result in frequency-selective fading effects.
-The tapped delay line channel accounts for $P_k$ resolvable paths between the SIM at the BS and the $k$-th UE, where the complex gain and delay associated with the $p$-th path are denoted as $g_p$ and $\tau_p$, respectively.
-The frequency-domain channel vector on subcarrier $i$ is
+~~~We consider a wideband multipath channel model, incorporating multiple scatterers that result in frequency-selective fading effects. {{The tapped delay line channel accounts for $P_k$ resolvable paths between the SIM at the BS and the $k$-th UE.
+Let $p = 0$ denote the line-of-sight (LoS) path and $p=1,\ldots,P_k$ denote the non-LoS (NLoS) paths.
+The complex gain and delay associated with the $p$-th path for UE $k$ are denoted as $g_{k,p}$ and $\tau_{k,p}$, respectively.}} The frequency-domain channel vector on subcarrier $i$ is